Peter-Ebert/impala-hashset-count/README.md

 The samples will get built to "build" directory, there is a test executable which runs some very basic tests, and an .so which you can use to install the function on the Impala cluster.

+More about how it works:
+-First the update function will go through the column inserting values into our 'hashset' and appending where there are collisions (delimited by /0)
+-When we serialize the hashset, we turn it into a delimited list (using \0) that is sorted by position in the hashset.
+-This uses a string as the intermediate type as a sort of byte array or buffer.
+-The first byte of the intermediate type is a 'magic byte' that indicates whether we're passing around a _H_ashset struct or a _D_elimited string that is ordered by the hash bucket value.
+-Since the delimeted list is ordered by hash bucket, we can do a variation on a sort-merge join between different lists in the merge function.
+This is relatively efficient so long as we don't have too many collisions, where there are collisions (same hash bucket) we have to compare each value to make sure there are no duplicates.
+-Finally, we simply count the number of delimiters to know how many objects are in our final list.